kumu/docs/getting-started/first-steps.md

 ### Create your first decoration

-Click the Settings icon <i class="fa fa-sliders"></i> on the right side of the map to open up the Basic Editor.
+Click the Settings icon  on the right side of the map to open up the Basic Editor.
 You'll see the three most popular settings listed, allowing you to size or color elements by a field, or connect your elements by shared values (we'll cover that third option a bit later).

 <img src="/images/overview-basic-editor.png" class="plain" style="width: 600px;">

 If you have filled out the Type field for your elements, try selecting **Element Type** from the dropdown menu next to **Color by**.
-Kumu will automatically color-code all of your elements by Type, and you can click the expand icon <i class="fa fa-angle-down"></i> to choose a different color scale.
+Kumu will automatically color-code all of your elements by Type, and you can click the expand icon  to choose a different color scale.

 Your first decoration is complete!
-If you like what you see, click **SAVE** at the bottom of the Basic Editor, and click the Settings icon <i class="fa fa-sliders"></i> again (or press `T` on your keyboard) to return to your map.
+If you like what you see, click **SAVE** at the bottom of the Basic Editor, and click the Settings icon  again (or press `T` on your keyboard) to return to your map.

 When you're ready to add more customized, detailed decorations, take a look at our [decorations guide](/guides/decorate.md).